 What behaviours should you demonstrate in an Amazon interview?

-Amazon looks for behaviours that correspond to Amazon's business management mantra – the 16 Leadership Principles (or LPs).
+Amazon looks for behaviours that correspond to Amazon's business management mantra and cultural DNA – the 16 Leadership Principles (or LPs).

 16 Leadership Principles are the DNA of Amazon, the articles of faith, the constitution and, predictably, the frequent ornamentation on the wall.
 Once you join the business, you'll start speaking in LPs in 6 months.
 You'll be asking your partner to "Disagree and Commit" with you on picking the style for a new couch.
 You'll be encouraging your children to Dive Deep into their homework while admonishing them for lack of "Ownership".
 You get the idea.